Salih: Qur'an

-The story is expanded upon in Sūrat an-Naml, whilst the she-camel is not mentioned explicitly here, it states that nine men plotted to kill Salih and his whole family, a crime for which they were struck down by God three days later.
+The story is expanded upon in Sūrat an-Naml of the Qur'an.
+Whilst the she-camel is not mentioned explicitly in this chapter, it states that nine men plotted to kill Salih and his whole family, a crime for which they were struck down by God three days later.

 Muslim tradition

 Muslim writers have elaborated upon the story of Saleh and the she-camel.
 Early Islamic tradition often involved a motif of the camel miraculously emerging from stone, often accompanied by a calf, and the production of milk from the camel.
 Al-Tabari states that Saleh summoned his people to a mountain, where they witnessed the rock miraculously split open, revealing the camel.
 The she-camel had a young calf.
 Saleh informed the Thamud that the older camel was to drink from their water source on one day, and they were to drink from it the next day.
 On days when they were not allowed to drink water, the camel provided them with milk.
 But God informed Saleh that a boy who would hamstring the camel would soon be born to the tribe, and that child was evil and grew unnaturally fast.
 The camel was indeed killed, and its calf cried out three times, signaling that the Thamud would be destroyed in three days.
 Their faces turned yellow, then red, then black, and they died on the third day as predicted.

-According to some Islamic scholars, the mother of Ismail, Hajar, was a granddaughter of the prophet Salih.
+According to some Islamic scholars, the mother of Ismail, Hajar, was a granddaughter of Saleh.

 A similar tradition is related in an eighth-century commentary on Islam by John of Damascus and is also mentioned in the works of Ibn Kathir.